Take a look at our current openings and apply now!

 The hands-on mechanics activities area features activities from which the kids can learn a number of building tasks.
 After completing each station, kids get their work cards punched.

-Kids who complete the Future A&P booths will receive a Future A&P pin, two hours of official FAA credit toward their A&P certificates, and, if they are among the first 1,000 kids to complete the skills, a tool kit.
+Kids who complete the Future A&P booths will receive a Future A&P pin, and if they are among the first 1,000 kids to complete the skills they will also receive a tool kit.

 Supported by Van's Aircraft, this booth teaches how to buck solid rivets, using top-grade tools supplied by Avery Tools.
 Those wanting to learn more can work on a real RV-12 kit donated by Van's.
 The kids also can make a personalized metal riveted name badge.